 Most people shoot through San Jose, the capital of Costa Rica and I get it – with sprawling concrete and growling traffic, it’s a far cry from the rainforests and beaches you came to Central America to see.
-And if you’re on a short trip, there are definitely better places to visit in this nature-packed country.
+And if you’re on a short trip, there are definitely better places to visit in Costa Rica’s nature-packed country – Manuel Antonio, Monteverde and La Fortuna are three of my favourite places just to start with.

 However, don’t be too quick to write off Costa Rica’s capital.
-There’s enough to occupy a night or even two and there isn’t a better place to get under the skin of Tico (Costa Rican) life than.
+There’s enough to occupy a night or even two and there isn’t a better place to get under the skin of Tico (Costa Rican) life than San Jose.

-Whether San Jose is on your itinerary because of flight scheduling or you’re genuinely intrigued, in this post I’ll share 12 quick things to do in San Jose Costa Rica so you can wring as much fun and culture out of the city on a short visit.
+Whether San Jose is on your itinerary because of flight scheduling or you’re genuinely intrigued, in this post I’ll share my favourite things to do in San Jose Costa Rica so you can wring as much fun and culture out of the city on a short visit.
 Who knows, like me, you might be back for more.

 I’ve included a map at the end of this post so you can plot your route to help you explore San Jose most efficiently.
 I’ve also included the Spanish names in case you’re navigating using a local printed map you’ve grabbed from your hotel.